paulovieira/hapi-auth-cookie-cache/readme.md

 In `hapi-auth-cookie-cache` the control is given to the user in the `validateLoginData`, which has similar semantics to the `validateFunc`.

-## Reasons for authentication failure (in step 3)
+## Reasons for authentication failure ([in step 3](#3-client-can-access-protected-routes))

 Suppose a client is already authenticated and a request is made to an endpoint configured with the 'cookie-cache' auth strategy.
 The authentication can fail for different reasons:

 #### 1) There is no cookie

-This happens when the cookie has expired or has been manually deleted by the client. `hapi-auth-cookie` will then call `unauthenticated`, which calls the reply interface with an error.
+This happens when the cookie has expired (the client deletes the cookie) or has been manually deleted by other means. `hapi-auth-cookie` will then call the internal `unauthenticated` function, which calls the reply interface with an error.

 #### 2) The cookie has been tampered